Differentiating the multipoint Expected Improvement for optimal batch design: Numerical tests

 \subsubsection{Experimental setup}

 We now compare the performances of two parallel Bayesian optimization algorithm based, respectively, on the UCB approach of \cite{srinivas2012information} and on sequential $\qEI$ maximizations.
 We consider a minimization problem in dimension $d = 5$ where $n = 50$ evaluations are performed initially and $10$ batches of $q = 6$ observations are sequentially added.
 The objective functions are $50$ different sample realizations of a zero mean GP with unit variance and separable isotropic Mat\'ern(3/2) covariance function with range parameter equal to one.
 Both algorithms use the same initial design of experiment of $n$ points which are all S-optimal random Latin Hypercube designs \cite{kenny2000algorithmic}.
-The mean and covariance function of the underlying GP are supposed to be known.
+The mean and covariance function of the underlying GP are supposed to be known {(in practice, the hyperparameters of the GP model can be estimated by maximum likelihood \cite{D.Ginsbourger.etal2015})}.
 Since it is difficult to draw sample realizations of the GP on the whole input space $D := [0,1]^d$, we instead draw $50$ samples on a set of $2000$ space-filling locations and interpolate each sample in order to obtain the $50$ objective functions.

 Two variants of the BUCB algorithms are tested.
 Each of them constructs a batch by sequentially minimizing the kriging quantile $\mu^{\star}_{n}(\xx) - \beta_{n} s_{n}(\xx)$ where $s_{n}(\xx)=\sqrt{C_{n}(\xx,\xx)}$ is the posterior standard deviation at step $n$ and $\mu^{\star}_{n}(\xx)$ is the posterior mean conditioned both on the response at previous points and at points already selected in the current batch, with a dummy response fixed to their posterior means in the latter case.
 Following the settings of \cite{desautels2012parallelizing}, in the first and second variant of BUCB, the coefficients $\beta_{n}$ are given by: